Learn how to pay off your debt with these six simple steps.

 Here’s a quick overview of how to become debt free:

 Step 1: Prioritize debts for repayment

 The first step to making an effective debt repayment plan is to know where you stand.
-When debt problems get bad, people tend to start avoiding them.
-As a result, you may not even know how much you really owe.

 Here are some tips to help you prioritize:

 - Higher APR (interest rate) increases the priority for repayment.